francesco-saponaro/Le-nuvole-website/README.md

 # Le Nuvole
 Le nuvole is a product of two people falling in love, which with along their passion for music, different heritage and background gives birth to their unique sound.
 The purpose of this website is to expand their brand awareness, increase online presence and monetize their project.
 ## UX
-Due to their style of music and their repertoire, this website is meant to attract a mid-twenties to upwards demographic with a love for fine music, interested in either a night out or in booking a band for their bar, party or wedding
+Due to their style of music and their repertoire, this website is meant to attract a mid-twenties to upwards demographic with a love for fine music.
+Interested in Jazz, Gypsy jazz or Classical music, a night out or in booking a band for their bar, party or wedding.

 ### User stories
 * As a first time user, I want to discover their music, so i can potentially become a new follower